Track your nutrition and health goals

 | Banana | ~51–55 (medium) |

-The low GI of chana is driven by its high fiber content (25.2g per 100g), which significantly slows glucose absorption, and its resistant starch, which escapes digestion in the small intestine.
+The low GI of chana is driven by its high fiber content (25.2g per 100g), which significantly slows the digestion and absorption of carbohydrates.

 Blood Sugar Control: With a GI of ~25–35, roasted chana is one of the most diabetes-friendly snack options available.
-It stabilizes blood glucose while providing lasting energy.
+Its fiber slows glucose absorption and prevents sharp blood sugar spikes.

-Heart Health: Roasted chana is low in fat (5.1g/100g), cholesterol-free, and contains magnesium and B vitamins that support cardiovascular health.
-It's soluble fiber helps manage LDL cholesterol.
+Heart Health: Roasted chana is low in fat (5.1g/100g), cholesterol-free, and contains magnesium and B vitamins that support cardiovascular function.

-Gut Health: At 25.2g fiber per 100g, roasted chana is exceptionally rich in dietary fiber, supporting healthy digestion and regular bowel movement.
-It acts as a prebiotic, feeding beneficial gut bacteria.
+Gut Health: At 25.2g fiber per 100g, roasted chana is exceptionally rich in dietary fiber, supporting healthy digestion and gut microbiome diversity.

 Muscle Building: With nearly 19g of protein per 100g, roasted chana is comparable to paneer in protein density.
-It provides essential amino acids needed for muscle repair and growth.
+It provides a convenient, affordable protein source for muscle repair and growth.

-Affordable and Accessible: Roasted chana is inexpensive, shelf-stable, and portable — making it one of the most practical high-protein snacks for daily consumption.
+Affordable and Accessible: Roasted chana is inexpensive, shelf-stable, and portable — making it one of the most practical high-protein snacks in the Indian diet.

 Kala chana and black chana are the same food — whole black chickpeas.
-Nutritional values differ between the roasted and boiled forms:
+Nutritional values differ between roasted, boiled, and sprouted forms:

 | Form | Calories per 100g | Protein per 100g |